thecasual/javascript-request/README.md

-# javascript-request
+# Template for javascript request

-Template to send javascript request
+Skeletons to be used to send request via javascript